J. B. S. Haldane: Early life and education

-His formal education began in 1897 at Oxford Preparatory School (now Dragon School), where he gained a First Scholarship in 1904 to Eton.
-In 1905 he joined Eton, where he experienced severe abuse from senior students for allegedly being arrogant.
+His formal education began in 1897 at Oxford Preparatory School (now Dragon School), where he gained a First Scholarship in 1904 to Eton College.
+In 1905 he joined Eton, where he experienced severe abuse from senior students for allegedly being arrogant, but was befriended by Julian Huxley.
 The indifference of authority left him with a lasting hatred for the English education system.
-However, the ordeal did not stop him from becoming Captain of the school.
+However, the ordeal did not stop him from becoming captain of the school.

 He participated for the first time in scientific research as a volunteer subject for his father in 1906.
 John was the first to study the effects of decompression (relief from high pressure) in humans.
-He investigated the physiological condition called "bends," such as when goats lift and bend their legs if discomforted, that is also experienced by deep-sea divers.
+He investigated the physiological condition called "bends", such as when goats lift and bend their legs if discomforted, that also may affect deep-sea divers.
 In July 1906, on board HMS Spanker off the west coast of Scotland, Rothesay, young Haldane jumped into the Atlantic Ocean with the experimental diving suit.
-The study was published in a 101-paged article in The Journal of Hygiene in 1908; where Haldane was described as "Jack Haldane (age 13)" for whom it "was the first time [he] had ever dived in a diving dress."
+The study was published in a 101-paged article in The Journal of Hygiene in 1908; where Haldane was described as "Jack Haldane (age 13)" for whom it "was the first time [he] had ever dived in a diving dress".
 The research became a foundation for a scientific theory called Haldane's decompression model.

-He studied mathematics and classics at New College, Oxford and obtained first-class honours in mathematical moderations in 1912.
+He studied mathematics and classics at New College, Oxford, and obtained first-class honours in mathematical Moderations in 1912.
 He became engrossed in genetics and presented a paper on gene linkage in vertebrates in the summer of 1912.
 His first technical paper, a 30-page long article on haemoglobin function, was published that same year, as a co-author alongside his father.
-He presented the mathematical treatment of the study on 19 October in the Proceedings of the Physiological Society and was published in December 1913.
+His mathematical treatment of the study was published in December 1913 in the Proceedings of the Physiological Society.

-Haldane did not want his education to be confined to a specific subject.
-He took up Greats and graduated with first-class honours in 1914.
-While he had full intention of studying physiology, his plan was, as he described later, "somewhat overshadowed by other events" (referring to World War I).
+Haldane did not want his education to be confined to a specific subject; he took up Greats (classics) and graduated with first-class honours in 1914.
+While he had full intention of studying physiology, his plan was, as he described later, referring to World War I, "somewhat overshadowed by other events".
 His only formal education in biology was an incomplete course in vertebrate anatomy.